MatthewZMD/.emacs.d/README.md

 ### Unset `file-name-handler-alist`

-Every file opened and loaded by Emacs will run through this list to check for a proper handler for the file, but during startup, it won’t need any of them.
+During startup, Emacs doesn't require specific file handlers for every file it opens or loads; thus, we should unset this list to optimize the startup process.

 ```emacs-lisp
 (defvar file-name-handler-alist-original file-name-handler-alist)